 And now here is an update on our worm farm; firstly we have grown to three tanks, each with two chambers.
 Finding enough food for them is the limiting-factor.
 Recently I have taken to collecting scraps from the local supermarket; it is not a pleasant business but the hens and even our dogs have benefited.

 It is eleven months since we made a start and the growth has indeed been astronomical; the hens get a 500ml tub of worms once a week.
-I could give them more but we are trying to expand the farms still and supply the compost-heaps.
+I could give them more but we are trying to expand the farms still to supply the compost-heaps.

-When all three worm-farms are in full production, the birds will get a tub every day.
+When all three worm farms are in full production, the birds will get a tub every day.

 If you are commercially minded, you could make a business of breeding and selling worms in your neighborhood; or the wee, for that matter but they multiply so prolifically that I suspect most folk will happily part with an ice cream container of their creepy crawlies for a jar of homemade-jam or a bottle of honey.
-One of my patients just did; thanks Jono.
+One of my patients did just that; thanks Jono.

-Test the market before investing in a large number of tubs; ask your local plumber for rejected concrete laundry basins or bathtubs but in fact they will breed in virtually any structure on the ground.
+Test the market before investing in a large number of containers; ask your local plumber for rejected concrete laundry basins or bathtubs but in fact they will breed in virtually any structure on the ground.
 Raising it makes collecting the worm-wee easier; so you can put a bucket underneath.

 Your baby worms will grow to maturity in about three months depending on the amount of food you provide.
 At around a gram apiece, a thousand adults will weigh a pound or two approximately.